hdShang/arxiv-daily/docs/cs-CL/2025-09-11/papers/250909524v1-demeva-at-lewidi-2025-modeling-perspectives-with-in-context-learning.md

 ---
 layout: default
-title: DeMeVa at LeWiDi-2025: Modeling Perspectives with In-Context Learning and Label Distribution Learning
+title: "DeMeVa at LeWiDi-2025: Modeling Perspectives with In-Context Learning and Label Distribution Learning"
 ---

 # DeMeVa at LeWiDi-2025: Modeling Perspectives with In-Context Learning and Label Distribution Learning